iamsantek/pointer-solid-solidity/README.md

 # Keyboards dispenser

 This project is part of the [Pointer.gg](https://www.pointer.gg/) web3 development path.
+Just for learning purposes, only works on Rinkeby network.

 ## Stack
 **Front**: React + Next.js